What is Traffic Manager?

 Improve application performance

-Azure allows you to run cloud services or websites in datacenters located around the world.
-Traffic Manager improves application responsiveness by directing traffic to the endpoint with the lowest network latency for the client.
+Azure allows you to run cloud services and websites in datacenters located around the world.
+Traffic Manager can improve the responsiveness of your website by directing traffic to the endpoint with the lowest latency.

-You can perform planned maintenance operations on your applications without downtime.
+You can have planned maintenance done on your applications without downtime.
 Traffic Manager can direct traffic to alternative endpoints while the maintenance is in progress.

 Combine hybrid applications